 Because compiling large portions of the world map data to YAAC binary format can take considerable time (possibly literally days of processing time), a short-cut has been provided to copy already-compiled map data from the YAAC author's website.
 This option is available through the File->OpenStreetMap->Download Pre-Imported Tiles menu choice, and selects downloading the map data for a specified area around the area you are currently viewing.

 Secondly, you need a system with YAAC installed and at least 126GB of free disk space after downloading the OSM dataset (assuming the full planetary dataset; smaller sets will still need at least 42GB), to buffer the temporary files used to geographically segment the OSM dataset into tiled subsets that are efficient to scan through for rendering.
 At the present OSM dataset size, 114GB of the full planetary size will be recyclable after the import completes.
-Also, you will need to run YAAC with a non-default larger memory heap size of at least 1200MB (so your computer will need at least 2GB of RAM to perform well); 2GB of heap or more is preferred.
-Due to the heap thrashing caused by the more efficient protocol buffers file format, you will also need to set the initial heap size (-Xms) to the same value as the maximum heap size (-Xmx); the Java garbage collector has a problem with the particular memory utilization patterns of the PBF file importer and may cause spurious failures.
+Also, you will need to run YAAC with a non-default larger memory heap size of at least 1200MB (so your computer will need at least 2GB of RAM to perform well); 2GB just of heap or more is preferred.
+Due to the heap thrashing caused by the more efficient protocol buffers file format, you will also need to set the initial heap size (-Xms) to the same value as the maximum heap size (-Xmx); some releases of the Java garbage collector have a problem with the particular memory utilization patterns of the PBF file importer and may cause spurious failures.
 Note that you can copy the compiled map data (or tiles thereof) to other smaller computers after the compilation is completed, as long as they are running the same version of YAAC.
 Note that different releases of YAAC may change the compiled format in incompatible ways; to correct such problems, simply re-import the map data.